Safety and Security

 The Log Student Handbook

-In The Log, Bethel University's Student Handbook, students can find further information on the following security topics as well as other student residence references.
+In The Log, Bethel University's Student Guide, students can find further information on the following security topics as well as other student residence references.

 - Drug & Alcohol Prevention